-High effectiveness of HPV vaccines in clinical trials in reducing the incidence of HPV infections and their clinical manifestations has an impact on the reduction of the incidence of HPV-related infections and diseases, which has been demonstrated not only in models [29] but also in meta-analyses of population studies [9].
-Recently published English data show a reduction in the risk of invasive cervical cancer and CIN3 by 87% (95% CI: 72-94) and 97% (95% CI: 96-98), respectively, in vaccinated girls aged 12-13 years [30].
-An almost 90% reduction in the incidence of cervical cancer has also recently been reported among Swedish girls vaccinated before the age of 17 years [31].
+The high effectiveness of HPV vaccines in clinical trials in reducing the incidence of HPV infections and their clinical manifestations has an impact on the reduction of the incidence of HPV-related infections and diseases, which has been demonstrated not only in models [29] but has been proved also in meta-analyses of population studies [9].
+Recently published UK data show a reduction in the risk of invasive cervical cancer and CIN3 by 87% (95% CI: 72-94) and 97% (95% CI: 96-98) respectively in vaccinated girls aged 12-13 years [30].
+A nearly 90% reduction in the incidence of cervical cancer has recently also been reported among Swedish girls vaccinated before the age of 17 [31].
 In Denmark, after the implementation of the population-based, free-of-charge HPV vaccination programme, a significant decrease in the incidence of cervical cancer was noted, especially in the populations that received vaccines before the age of 16 [32].
-The effectiveness of HPV 4 in the prevention of genital warts at the population level was estimated at 74% (95% CI: 68-79) in the Valencia region [33].
-Eight years after the introduction of population-based HPV vaccination in Australia, a reduction in the incidence of preterm labour (3.2%; 95% CI: 1.1-5.3%) and low birth weight new-borns (9.8%; 95% CI: 8.2-11.4%) was noticed, which may be associated with a reduction in the frequency of cervical excisional procedures in young women [34].
-After the implementation of the population-based, free-of-charge HPV vaccination before the age of 16 years, the risk of developing high-grade intraepithelial neoplasia of the vagina and vulva, respectively, was reduced by 85% and 78%, in an analysis of over 500,000 patients [35].
-Demonstration of the effectiveness of HPV vaccines in reducing the incidence of less common HPV-dependent cancers such as head and neck, vulva, and vagina, and other pathological lesions such as recurrent laryngeal papillomatosis will require longer observations and large cohorts of subjects.
+The effectiveness of HPV4 in the prevention of genital warts was estimated at 74% (95% CI: 68-79) throughout the whole population of the region of Valencia [33].
+Eight years after the introduction of population-based HPV vaccination in Australia, a reduction in the incidence of preterm labour (3.2% 95% CI: 1.1%-5.3%) and low birth weight newborns (9.8% 95% CI 8.2-11.4) was noticed, which may be associated with a reduction in the frequency of cervical excisional procedures in young women [34].
+After the implementation of the populationbased, free-of-charge HPV vaccination before the age of 16, the risk of developing high-grade intraepithelial neoplasia of the vagina and vulva was reduced by 85% and 78%, respectively, in an analysis of over 500,000 patients [35].
+Demonstration of the effectiveness of HPV vaccines in reducing the incidence of less common HPV-dependent cancers such as head and neck, vulva and vagina, and other pathological lesions such as recurrent laryngeal papillomatosis, will require longer observations and large cohorts of subjects.
 So far, an almost 90% reduction in HPV 16/18/6/11 infections in the oral cavity has been demonstrated in vaccinated versus unvaccinated young Americans [36].